YevhenSu/tribFrankl/README.md

 ********************************************************************************************************************

-javaScript /for learning use, else do it in css: span{font-weight: bold;}/
+3) javaScript /for learning use, else do it in css: span{font-weight: bold;}/ /full code progress on http://codepen.io/YevhenSusidka/pen/amVoWE/

 $(document).ready(function() {
     $("span").css("font-weight","bold");